emmarhoffmann/Analysis-of-Sleep-Patterns-and-Psychological-Well-being-Among-College-Students/README.md

 This analysis highlights various factors affecting college students' well-being, with gender differences in stress being a significant finding.
 Additionally, the relationships between mental health, sleep patterns, and academic performance provide valuable insights for future research and potential interventions to enhance student well-being.

 ## References
-- Data from the SleepStudy dataset (Lock5stat.com).
+- Data sourced from Lock5stat.com datasets.
-- Additional context and support from course materials and statistical tools.